 Many things contribute to climate change, including emissions from oil and gas operations.
-With Alberta at the heart of Canada’s oil and gas sector, we collaborated with the Government of Alberta to protect our environment by reducing methane emissions.
+We collaborated with the Government of Alberta to protect our environment by reducing methane emissions.

 What is methane?